What email analysis can I use with Composer?

 You can install PEAR packages from composer!

-In fact, it's a good surprise.
+In fact, it's surprisingly good.

 I haven't been implementing this kind of thing recently (that's my excuse), so I didn't know this, but PEAR packages require PEAR core modules and cannot be installed on their own, making installation a hassle (to be honest).
 However, if you use composer, it will install the minimum packages for PEAR core modules as dependencies